mjhea0/blog/content/python-cli-tool-comparison.md

 # Flags/Options

 In this section I will again be adding new logic to the same code shown in the previous section.
 I'll add comments to new lines stating there purpose.
-Options are non-required inputs that can be given to alter the execution of a command-line tool.
+Options are non-required inputs that can be given to alter the execution of a command-line utility.
 Flags are a subset of options that are True/False.
 For example: `--foo=bar` will pass *bar* as the value for the *foo* option, `--baz` (if defined as a flag) will pass the value of True is the option is given, or False if not.

 For this example we are going to add the `--greeting=[greeting]` option, and the `--caps` flag.
 The *greeting* option will have default values of "Hello" and "Goodbye" (for hello, and goodbye commands) and allow the user to pass in a custom greeting.
 For example given `--greeting=Wazzup` the tool will respond with *Wazzup, [name]!*.
 The `--caps` flag will uppercase the entire response if given.
 For example given `--caps` the tool will respond with *HELLO, [NAME]!*.